puvisites/magical-panda-b5784/content/pages/index.md

       styles:
         self:
           textAlign: left
-    text: >2
+    text: >
       We Provide solutions to our customers for their various applications with renowned and trusted tools.

-      We are the Business associate of SNAPON, GESIPA, SEALEY, FOAM PROGRAM, WILLIAMS, SIOUX, BLUE-POINT, BAHCO, who are known for their quality product range.
+      We are the Business associate of

+      **SNAPON, GESIPA, SEALEY, FOAM PROGRAM, WILLIAMS, SIOUX, BLUE-POINT, BAHCO**

+      who are known for their quality product range.
     actions:
       - type: Button
         label: Sign Up